-Note. - Information for pilots and flight operations personnel on flight procedure parameters and operational procedures is contained in PANS-OPS (Doc 8168), Volume I. Criteria for the construction of visual and instrument flight procedures are contained in PANS-OPS (Doc 8168), Volume II.
+Note. - Information for pilots and flight operations personnel on flight procedure parameters and operational procedures is contained in PANS-OPS (ICAO Doc 8168), Volume I. Criteria for the construction of visual and instrument flight procedures are contained in PANS-OPS (ICAO Doc 8168), Volume II.
+Obstacle clearance criteria and procedures used in certain States may differ from PANS-OPS, and knowledge of these differences is important for safety reasons.